Steve Waterman (producer)

-Steve Waterman (born February 27, 1950) is a producer for both movies and television.
+Steve Waterman (born February 27, 1950) is a film and television producer.

 He was co-producer for Casper and executive producer for Stuart Little and Stuart Little 2.

 He also executive produced the live-action/CGI animated Alvin and the Chipmunks, Alvin and the Chipmunks: The Squeakquel, Alvin and the Chipmunks: Chipwrecked and Alvin and the Chipmunks: The Road Chip.
 He also co-created the 1990s television series High Tide.

 In 1999, Waterman formed his own production company, Waterman Entertainment.
 In 2011, the company gained film rights for Strikeforce: Morituri from creator Peter B. Gillis expected to be its first live action film.
 Strikeforce was to start production in December 2011.
-On November 12, 2015, Waterman Entertainment purchased animation studio Film Roman.
+Waterman Entertainment purchased the animation studio Film Roman from November 12, 2015 to May 1, 2018.